zkizer/RICH-monitoring/README.md

-# KPP-monitoring
+# RICH-monitoring
-CLAS12 monitoring plots GUI
+CLAS12 RICH monitoring plots GUI

 ## Using sub-tabs
 Each detector monitor has 1 sub-tab by default.